BMKLLP Immigration Attorney Profiles

-For the past seven years, Human Resource Executive has named Ms. Notkin one of the 20 most powerful business immigration attorneys in the U.S. In June 2010, Ms. Notkin received the American Immigration Lawyers Media Award for her work in advocating for reasonable immigration laws.
+For the past nine years, Human Resource Executive has named Ms. Notkin one of the 20 most powerful business immigration attorneys in the U.S. In June 2010, Ms. Notkin received the American Immigration Lawyers Media Award for her work in advocating for reasonable immigration laws.
 She is listed in Best Lawyers in America; the International Who is Who of Corporate Immigration Lawyers, and Chambers USA as recommended immigration counsel.
 New York Super Lawyers has listed her as one of the top immigration attorneys in New York and one of the overall top women attorneys in New York City.

 Currently, Deborah serves on AILA’s Business Immigration Rapid Response Team and on AILA’s Labor Liaison Committee.
 As an advocate for positive immigration reform, Deborah Notkin has appeared on many television and radio programs and has addressed many religious and business organizations.
 She remains a resource and occasional commentator for MSNBC, CNBC and Fox News regarding immigration legislation and related issues.

 A noted expert in business immigration she has been a lecturer for the past 13 years at the Practicing Law Institute’s Seminars on Immigration Law, the New York State Bar Association’s bi-annual immigration seminar and AILA’s Annual and regional conferences.
 She has also been a presenter at many different venues including the American Council of International Personnel (ACIP), the Pacific Chapter and New York Chapter of the US Mexico Chamber of Commerce and the Global Independence Organization.

 - State Bar of New York, 1987